 A digital workflow increases productivity and profitability

-As well as that, many organisations just accept these faults in their traditional CapEx processes.
+As well as that, many organisations just accept these faults in their traditional CapEx approval processes.
 They then end up devoting more time and money to overcome them as they occur.
 Rather, they could look for a win-win solution.
 One that avoids negatives and brings positives.

 Automating capital expenditure workflows focuses on preventing disturbances in the CapEx request/approval life-cycle.
 By simply eliminating errors from arising, the process is already much faster than before.
-Then, preserved time can also be dedicated to completing more approvals.
+Then, preserved time can also be dedicated to completing more budget approvals.
 That way, a lot more capital expenditure work is being completed rapidly.
 Ultimately, scaling both productivity and profitability.

 It is time to leave manual re-work behind you by digitally transforming your inefficient capital expenditure approval workflow.